-Stat > Power and Sample Size > 2-Level Factorial Design > Design
+Stat > Power and Sample Size > Plackett-Burman Design > Design

-Enter a nonnegative integer.
-Terms are omitted from the largest model that can be fit.
-In the largest model, the number of terms and the number of unique corner points are the same.
-If the design has 1 replicate and 0 center points, then you must omit at least 1 term from the model.
-If the design has 1 replicate, 1 center point, and you include the term for center points, then you must omit at least 1 term from the model.
-In other cases, you can omit terms to do calculations for reduced models.
+Enter a nonnegative integer to specify the number of main effect terms to omit from the model.
+The number of main effect terms is the same as the number of factors.
+If the design has 1 corner point more than the number of factors, 1 replicate, and 0 center points, you must omit at least 1 term from the model.
+If the design has 1 corner point more than the number of factors, 1 replicate, 1 center point, and you include the center point term in the model, you must omit at least 1 term from the model.
+In other cases, you can omit main effect terms to do calculations for reduced models.
+For example, if you plan to study 15 factors but expect that only 5 of them will be statistically significant, you omit 10 terms.
 The calculations are most conservative when you omit the fewest terms possible.
-For more information, go to How to calculate the number of terms to omit from the model for power and sample size calculations for a 2-level factorial design.

 Include term for